-- Contact your IT Department immediately - they are your first line of defense
+- Contact your IT Department immediately.
+They are your first line of defense.

-- Just leave it alone and walk away - if you turn it off or try to click out of it, you might make things worse and can actually hinder authorities from tracking the virus and removing it from your computer
+- Do NOT turn off or unplug your computer.
+Just leave it alone and walk away - if you turn it off or try to click out of it, you might make things worse and can actually hinder authorities from tracking the virus and removing it from your computer.

-- Do NOT click any links to “pay the ransom/fee” - these links could download even more malware to your computer
+- Do NOT click any links to “pay the ransom/fee.”
+These links could download even more malware to your computer.

 The attack in the news is very sophisticated, so don't fret if you became a victim.
 Just stay calm and let the authorities handle it.
 If you are unsure if you have become a victim of the ransomware attack, ask your IT Department.
 If your home computer is attacked, follow the same steps, but contact authorities instead of your IT department.
 Local police may not be equipped to deal with ransomware attacks, but your local FBI branch will.
 To find the contact information for the FBI field office that serves your area, you can visit their site here.